-Geology and Economic Minerals.-The reader's attention is directed to the article on this subject appearing at pp. 3-14 of this edition of the Year Book.
+Geology and Economic Minerals.-A special article on this subject appears at pp. 3-14 of the 1942 Year Book.

 Statistics of Mines and Minerals.-The compilation and publication of statistics concerning mines and minerals in the Dominion is carried out by the Mining, Metallurgical and Chemical Branch of the Dominion Bureau of Statistics, which works in close co-operation with the Mines Departments of the various Provincial Governments, collecting the data in collaboration with these Departments.
 Questionnaires sent to those engaged in mineral industries are designed to meet the requirements of both the Dominion and the provincial authorities, thus eliminating duplication of labour.